We talk a lot about CO2, deforestation and pollution. But is human overpopulation killing the planet more than anything

 By Jody McCutcheon

 Facebook pages are full of joyous announcements.
 Gossip columnists live for stories on the subject and economists say we need more to support an ageing population.
 But we need to ask ourselves: Should we be happy about people having babies?

 The twentieth century was a bonanza for the human population, which grew from 1.5 billion in 1900 to six billion by 1999.
 That number grew to seven billion in the twenty-first century’s first decade.
 According to the US Census Bureau, our species has a net gain of one person every sixteen seconds.
 Given how much we consume as a species per person, many are starting to ask: is human overpopulation killing the planet?
 Is it a serious problem?

 Unless you’re a large corporation that needs unskilled workers, that is.
 It’s thought by some economists to be behind global economic injustice to some extent.
 It’s pretty difficult for workers to demand better conditions and higher wages when companies know there are virtually millions of other people waiting to take the place of any employees who start to demand too much.
 (But that being said, AI is about to take over many human jobs.
 So…will corporations also start asking if human overpopulation is killing the planet, too?
 And if they do, what are the potential consequences?

 Urban sprawl and mountains of garbage, industry and industrial agriculture, extinction-inducing levels of hunting, poaching and fishing.
 These are but a few notorious trademarks of the twentieth century, along with an ever-accelerating human compulsion to consume, consume, consume.
-Our growing numbers mean this is simply no longer sustainable.
+Human overpopulation mean this model is simply no longer sustainable.
 As of 2021, we have been gobbling the equivalent of 1.7 Earths a year to support our collective habits.
 This means the planet requires eighteen months to regenerate what we consume in twelve.